 The Longline T-Shirt

-It didn’t take long after designers such as Craig Green and Jonathan Saunders began experimenting with sportier, street-inspired tees in thigh-skimming lengths for the high street to follow suit.
+It didn’t take long after designers such as Craig Green and Jonathan Saunders began experimenting with sportier, streetwear tees in thigh-skimming lengths for the high street to follow suit.
 Now, Topman, River Island, ASOS, H&M and co. are home to some of the best drop-waisted examples on the market.

-For the best effect, team yours with slim-fit jeans to capitalise on the slimmer, elongated silhouette it creates.
+For the best effect, team yours with slim-fit jeans to capitalise on the elongated silhouette it creates.
 (Avoid skinny cuts, which create a ‘lampshading’ effect akin to a Weeble Wobble.)
 Equally, throw one on under a cropped T-shirt or bomber in a contrasting colour for a fresh riff on lightweight layering.

 The Short-Sleeved Henley T-shirt